 - Always using source control

-- Crashing early – a dead program normally does a lot less damage than a cripple one
+- Crashing early – a dead program normally does a lot less damage than a crippled one

 All of the above are widely considered good practice, and techniques recommended in The Pragmatic Programmer.